1 Paul, Silvanus, and Timothy, to the church of the Thessalonians in God the Father and the Lord Jesus Christ: Grace to you, and peace.

 - Lit. both once and twice, an idiom for several times

-3 Therefore, when we could bear it no longer, we thought it best to be left alone in Athens; 2 and we sent Timothy, our brother and God’s fellow-worker1 in the gospel of Christ, to establish and strengthen2 you with respect to your faith, 3 so that that no one would be shaken by these afflictions; for you yourselves know that we have been appointed to this.
-4 For when we were with you we told you in advance that we were about to suffer tribulation, and so it has come to pass, as you well know.
-5 For this reason, when I could bear it no longer, I also sent Timothy to learn of your faith, for fear that somehow the tempter had tempted you, and that our labor had been in vain.
+3 So when we could bear it no longer, we thought it best to be left in Athens alone; 2 and we sent Timothy—our brother and God’s fellow worker1 in the gospel of Christ—to establish and strengthen2 you in your faith, 3 so that no one would be shaken by these afflictions.
+For you yourselves know that we are destined for this very thing; 4 for even when we were there with you, we kept telling you beforehand that we would suffer tribulation; and so it has come to pass, as you well know.
+5 For this reason, when I could bear it no longer, I myself sent Timothy so that I might know the state of your faith, fearing that somehow the tempter might have tempted you, and that our labor had been in vain.

-11 Now may our God and Father Himself, and our Lord Jesus Christ, direct our way to you.
-12 And may the Lord cause you to increase and overflow in love towards one another, and towards all men, just as we ourselves do towards you, 13 so that He may establish your hearts blameless in holiness before our God and Father at the coming of our Lord Jesus Christ with all His holy ones.3
+11 Now may our God and Father himself, and Jesus our Lord, direct our way to you.
+12 And may the Lord cause you to increase and overflow in love for one another, and for all men (even as we ourselves overflow in love for you), 13 so that he may establish your hearts blameless8 in holiness in the presence of9 our God and Father at the coming of our Lord Jesus Christ with all his holy ones.10

 - Or encourage

 - Or sort of thanks, amount of thanks

 - Or in the sight of; lit. before